aduffy70/LabNotes/_posts/2016/2016-09-27-Testing-Didymoglossum-petersii-re-extractions.md

   - t. intricatum gbs
 ---

-I re-extracted DNA from suspected D. petersii gametophytes, S26 mystery gametophyte and my one D. petersii sporophyte sample.
+I have the re-extracted DNA (from 2016-04-06) from suspected D. petersii gametophytes, S26 mystery gametophyte and my one D. petersii sporophyte sample.

 The sporophyte re-extraction has reasonable concentration (41ng/uL).
 One D.pet gametophyte extraction failed, but the other has at least some DNA (6ng/uL).
 The S26 mystery gametophyte has very low DNA (2ng/uL).
 See if we can get anything to amplify from these three.